MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/reference/user-rights-assignment/Create-a-token-object.md

 This security policy reference topic for the IT professional describes the best practices, location, values, policy management, and security considerations for this policy setting.

 ## Reference
-This policy setting determines which accounts a process can use to create a token, and which accounts it can then use to gain access to local resources when the process uses NtCreateToken\(\) or other token\-creation APIs.
+This policy setting determines which accounts a process can use to create a token, and which accounts it can then use to gain access to local resources when the process uses NtCreateToken() or other token-creation APIs.

 When a user logs on to the local computer or connects to a remote computer through a network, Windows builds the user’s access token.
 Then the system examines the token to determine the level of the user's privileges.
 When you revoke a privilege, the change is immediately recorded, but the change is not reflected in the user's access token until the next time the user logs on or connects.